 - 80% of sexually active people will contract HPV in their lifetime.

 Families around the country are affected by HPV, with 3000 Canadians diagnosed with an HPV related cancer yearly.
-Conservative Member of Parliament, the Honorable Peter Kent, and Spokesperson of the HPV Awareness Corporation, has spoken publicly of his diagnosis and battle with his HPV-related throat cancer.
+Conservative Member of Parliament, the Honorable Peter Kent, and Spokesperson of HPV Global Action, has spoken publicly of his diagnosis and battle with his HPV-related throat cancer.
 “There should be no stigma to HPV related conditions or cancer; it can happen to virtually anyone.
 Vaccination for boys and girls is the best prevention.”
 Kent goes on to say, “When I was a boy, the HPV vaccine did not exist.
 If it had, my mother who was Registered Nurse would have certainly vaccinated me, my brother and my three sisters, and I would have been saved from the suffering of treatment and the healthcare system would have been spared the considerable cost of treating my stage 4 HPV related cancer. ”

 Dr. Marc Steben, Medical Director of Clinique A and 2010 international HPV Research meeting Chairman says, “HPV does not discriminate.
 There is a definite burden for both males and females of all ages; it will harm individuals, couples, families, and societies.
 Primary prevention through vaccination is always better and cheaper than secondary prevention through screening for cervical cancer and treatment of genital warts and HPV related cancers.
 We must have confidence in Canada’s surveillance systems that are monitoring adverse events and most provinces and territories have their own surveillance systems that are watched closely.”
 Steben goes on to say, “If there were any cluster of severe side effects arising from the use of Gardasil, we would have known it by now.
 The vaccine adverse events registration at the FDA has logged thousands of reported side effects but none have been linked to Gardasil.
 Other than the pain and swelling that comes afterwards, these minor symptoms are temporary, and can occur with almost any vaccine”.
 Dr. Steben further affirms, “to date, in the 200 million doses administered worldwide, we are not seeing clusters of adverse events.”